How Much Should You Spend on a Good Hot Tub?

 Installation Costs

 Installation costs can be a significant part of your hot tub investment.
 These costs can vary widely based on the type of hot tub, site preparation, electrical and plumbing work, and delivery and setup.
+In-ground hot tubs are built right into your patio or deck and can be finished in tile, stone, or concrete.

 Site Preparation